tkottai/ai-finops-observability/README.md

 Overview:

 Here is a simulated Finops + Observability solution for tracking AI workloads.
 The purpose of this solution is to build a cost and workload tracking dashboard for AI deployments in your organization.
 As soon as you run this solution, a trace will start tracking all your AI deployments.
-It will be tracking every step your AI is making + calculating the costs of tokens by drilling down to the workloads happening in your datacenter.
+It will track every step your AI is making + calculating the costs of tokens by drilling down to the workloads happening in your datacenter.

 Here is the functional flow of how each of these data points is being collected -